shakg/js-assesment/README.md

     - Page
   - Library object can be Array, Set or Map
   - You can grant to add book if book exist in the library. (aka book names are unique)
+  - To promt user for input, you can use npm libraries like `prompt-sync`